After

 we cut back to the Rill Lodge where night has fallen and some Winter

 Carnival festivities are getting underway.
-Intermixed with shots of
+Sadly, it looks like the

-people wandering around the gym with the band playing are more of the
+shots of people wandering around the gym with the band playing are more

-Monster Cam shots, which show the monster slowly creeping up on the
+of the Monster Cam shots, which show the monster slowly creeping up

-place.
-Don’t ask me why it gave up on chasing Ellen, because I
+on the place.
+Don’t ask me why it gave up on chasing Ellen, because

 for the Yeti to stick his hands through the window and send everyone